 It has been said that the simple goal of a liberal education is to be able to distinguish a good person from a not so good person.
 This is understandably important in a democracy where voluntary associations between people and popularly elected officials require just that skill.
 At Stony Brook like everywhere else there is a sprinkling of each and the experience With the entire summer off you may here is to find out who is who and treat eased somewhat, from the incorrect positioning of the library building, the very conception of such a thing designed as the Javits Lecture Center to merely dedicating a portion of the main Academic Mall to rocks.
 Aesthetics has never been a strong point in any administration on this campus.
 Attempts at amelioration are welcome at any time.
 Now what strikes the eye are the two Although the effect of blunders have oasises of utility and color in the midst of the vast gray expanse accurately called the Staller Pit (shame on us if they are not left in tact to be enjoyed).
 How exciting these colorful outdoor tables are, located there among twisted metal beams, what looks like the charred remains of a tenement fire on one hand and the path blocking large chess pieces.
 We hope that in the future Administration will continue the good sense instead of the bad.

-The Stony Brook Star TATE UNIVERSITY OF NEW YORK AT Associate Editors SENIOR STAFF CONTRIBUTING STAFF STONY BROOK - Eneil Ryan de la Peña Rafael Almanzar NEWS Kristine Seitz Syndie G. E. Chartolin Ben Varghese Ron Strauss Tim Depelteau Editor in Chief Associate Editor FEATURES Marc Weisbaum Tischelle George Alexandra Cruz Paul-Wright Brooke Donatone Belvin Gong · · · · · · · · · · · · · · · · · · · FEATURES BUSINESS STAFF Ray Graham FEATURES EDITOR PHOTOGRAPHY EDITOR Laura Lo - Fit - Taboo Hasan Thomas V. Flanagan Lynn Klein SPORTS BUSINESS MANAGER Ryan Heikata Mike Charnoff Frank D'Alessandro Cindy Mastrocinque EDITORIAL PAGE EDITOR PHOTOGRAPHY Advertising Manager Lynn Rudinsky Nicole Rosner Cheryl Perry Denis Somar • • • · Irene Stalzer "To err is human, but when the eraser wears out ahead of the pencil, you're overdoing it." - J. Jenkins
+The stone Brook of State University of New York AT Statesminin (State University of New York AT) Associate Editors SENIOR STAFF CONTRIBUTING STAFF STONI BROOK - Eneil Ryan de la Peña Rafael Almanzar NEWS Kristine Seitz Syndie G. E. Chartoli Ben Varghese Ron Strauss Tim Depelteau EDITOR IN CHIEF ASSOCIATE EDITOR FEATURES Marc Weisbaum Tischelle George Alexandra Cruz Paul Wright Brooke Donatone Belvin Gong FEATURES BUSINESS STAFF Ray Graham FEATURES EDITOR PHOTOGRAPHY EDITOR Laura Lo Taboo Hasan Thomas V. Flanagan Lynn Klein SPORTS BUSINESS MANAGER Ryan Heikata Mike Chamoff Frank D'Alessandro Cindy Mastrocinque Editorial Page Editor PHOTOGRAPHY Advertising Manager Lynn Rudinsky Robert Bonfigli Nicole Rosner Cheryl Perry Denis Somar Irene Stalzer

+"To err is human, but when the eraser wears out ahead of the pencil, - J. Jenkins you're overdoing it."